zpaolo11x/Arcadeflow/README.md

 - Added a new options system using Arcadeflow menu system instead of Attract Mode options page.
 - Fixed bugs with glyphs on menus
 - Added Spanish translation thanks to Jate from the forum
-- Added Português (BR) translation thanks to ReBirFh from the forum
+- Added Portugues (BR) translation thanks to ReBirFh from the forum
 - Fixed bugs in the LCD filter
 - Added different placeholder screnshots when no screenshot is avilable
 - Added file browser for chosing custom images and sound